Making a Will in Thailand

 The Structure of a Thai Will

-To help you understand how to make a Will in Thailand and ensure that it is legal, here is the guide lines and structure of a written will.
+To help you understand how to make a Will in Thailand and ensure that it is legal, here are the guidelines and structure of a written will.

 Introduction

 You can begin by writing the title of the will, “Will and Testament.”
-Then fill in your personal details and write down the specifics for you will.
+Then fill in your details and write down the specifics for your Will.
 Don’t forget to make sure you testify that you are at least 20 years old.

 Appoint Executor

-An executor is a person who oversees the execution of your will; most married couples name their spouse as the executor.
-Keep in mind that you must nominate someone who is able to take on the responsibility.
+An executor is a person who oversees the execution of your Will; most married couples name their spouse as the executor.
+Keep in mind that you must nominate someone who can take on the responsibility.

 You also have the option of selecting several executors.
 Having two executors may be advantageous because if your first option is unable to carry out their duties after your death, the second executor can.